zentrope/query-manager/README.md

 problems.
 Thing is, those queries can take a _long time_ to run.
 Much longer than a typical browser request timeout.

-So, I thought it would be fun to write a small, uberjar app we could hand to customer so that they could run those diagnostic queries, maybe a bunch of them, track whether or not they were still running (in the background, so to speak) and then view or send us the results.
+I thought it would be fun to write a small, uberjar app we could hand to customer so that they could run those diagnostic queries, maybe a bunch of them, track whether or not they were still running (in the background, so to speak) and then view or send us the results.

 [Ben Glasser](https://github.com/BenGlasser) came to intern in our little group and because we didn't have much legitimate QA work for